niejn/broadcastipd/README.md

 Building
 --------
-Run `updpkgsums` to generate the checksum followed by `makepkg` to build the package.
+Make sure you have `base-devel` installed and run `makepkg` to build the package.

 Installing
 ----------